awsdocs/aws-codebuild-user-guide/doc_source/auth-and-access-control-iam-identity-based-access-control.md

 ### Allow a User to Get a List of Build IDs for a Build Project<a name="customer-managed-policies-example-list-builds-for-project"></a>

-The following example policy statement allows a user to get a list of build IDs only in the `us-east-2` region for account `123456789012` for the build projects named `my-build-project` and `my-other-build-project`:
+The following example policy statement allows a user to get a list of build IDs in the `us-east-2` Region for account `123456789012` for the build projects named `my-build-project` and `my-other-build-project`:

 ```
 {